 - The preferred method to process marine debris will be to remove the debris intact by crane, air bags, or other mechanical lifts.
 After removal it should be placed on a barge or other vessel or on land where appropriate containment countermeasures can be implemented during deconstruction.
 When transported or offloaded on or over the water, appropriate measures should be in place to prevent release.

 - If the condition of the marine debris will not allow for intact removal, debris may be processed or deconstructed in the water after consultation with the appropriate regulatory agency to determine how to avoid or minimize the possible environmental impacts.
 The decision to process in place should be based on the integrity of the debris, prior failed attempts to remove it intact, and consideration of such things as location, urgency, or need to remove it as a navigational hazard.

 - A debris boom and an absorbent oil boom with blankets should be deployed at the commencement of work around the debris if fuel, oil or other free-floating pollutants are observed or suspected.

 - Agencies undertaking removal of marine debris should establish a contingency plan to contain unintended or unknown release of pollutants and have a spill kit capable of handling observed or suspected fluids.
 They should also be able to access additional response equipment and be able to immediately contact spill response agencies or organizations.

-- Should a spill or release occur in the water the party responsible for the spill should immediately notify the appropriate response agency.
+- Should a spill or release occur in the water, the party responsible for the spill should notify the appropriate response agency immediately.